textcreationpartnership/A02324/README.md

 ##Content Summary##

 #####Front#####
-A collection of some modern epistles of Monsieur de Balzac.
-Carefully translated out of French.
-Bein
+Balzacum hoc tandem dignemur honore.Doctarum proemia frontium.A NEW COLLECTION OF EPISTLES OF MONS:
+1. To the READER.

+1. An advertiſement of Monſ. the KING.

+1. IOHANNI LUDOVICO BALZACO.
+V.C.S.P.
+〈1… pages missing〉and profeſſe; Among theſe ſevere ſpeculations, you ſhall ſee ſome flaſhes of wit b
+1. TO MY LORD the Chancellor.

 #####Body#####

+1. A COLLECTION OF SOME MODERN EPISTLES OF MONSIEUR DE BALZAC.

-1. LETTER.
+    _ LETTER.
 I. To Monſieur CONRART.

-1. LET.
+    _ LET.
 II To Monſieur du MOULIN.

-1. LET.
+    _ LET.
 III.
 To Monſieur L' HUILLIER Counſellour to the King, and Ordinary Mr of his Accounts.

-1. LET.
+    _ LET.
 IV.
 To Monſieur the Abbat of BOIS-ROBERT.

-1. LET.
+    _ LET.
 V. To my Lord, the Earle of EXCESTER.

-1. LET.
+    _ LET.
 VI.
 To my Lord the Duke de la VALLETTE, Governour & Lieutenant Generall for the King in GUYEN.

-1. LET.
+    _ LET.
 VII.
 To Monſieur Drouet, Doctor of Phyſick.

-1. LET.
+    _ LET.
 VIII.
 To Monſieur DE-BONAIR.

-1. LET.
+    _ LET.
 IX.
 To Monſieur HUGGENS Counſellour and Secretary of the Commands of my Lord the Prince of Orenge.

-1. LET.
+    _ LET.
 X. To Monſieur de RACAN.

-1. LET.
+    _ LET.
 XI.
 To Monſieur de St CHARTRES.

-1. LET.
+    _ LET.
 XII.
 To Monſieur BAUDOIN.

-1. LET.
+    _ LET.
 XIII.
 To Monſieur de COIGNET Gentleman in Ordinary to the moſt Illuſtrious Queene of great Britaine.

-1. LET.
+    _ LET.
 XIV.
 To Madam DESLOGES.

-1. LET.
+    _ LET.
 XV.
 To my Lord Keeper of the Seales Seguier, ſince Chancellor of France.

-1. LET.
+    _ LET.
 XVI.
 To Monſieur de Morins, Counſellour of the King in the Court of the Edict, at Agen.

-1. LET.
+    _ LET.
 XVII.
 To Monſieur de-Vaugelas Gentleman in Ordinary to Monſieur the Kings onely Brother.

-1. LET.
+    _ LET.
 XVIII.
 To Monſieur de la Motte-Aigron.

-1. LET.
+    _ LET.
 XIX.
 To Monſieur de BORSTELL.

-1. LET.
+    _ LET.
 XX.
 To Monſieur — the Chiefe Advocate.

-1. LET.
+    _ LET.
 XXI.
 To Monſieur De MAURY.

-1. LET.
+    _ LET.
 XXII.
 To Monſieur De MONDORY.

-1. LET.
+    _ LET.
 XXIII.
 To Monſieur LE.
 GVAY.

-1. LET.
+    _ LET.
 XXIV.
 To Monſieur De SILHON, Muſqueteer of the Kings Company.

-1. LET.
+    _ LET.
 XXV.
 To Monſieur De la Foſſe.

-1. LET.
+    _ LET.
 XXVI.
 To Monſieur D' Eſpeſſes Counſellour of the King in his Counſaile of State.

-1. LET.
+    _ LET.
 XXVII.
 To the ſame.

-1. LET.
+    _ LET.
 XXVIII.
 To Monſieur de Couurelles.

-1. LET.
+    _ LET.
 XXIX.
 To —

-1. LET.
+    _ LET.
 XXX.
 To my Lord the Biſhop of ANGOULESME, chiefe Almoner to the Illustrious Queene of great Brittaine.

-1. LET.
+    _ LET.
 XXXI.
 To Monſieur De —

-1. LET.
+    _ LET.
 XXXII.
 To Monſieur de Serizay.

-1. LET.
+    _ LET.
 XXXIII.
 To Monſieur Habert, Abbat of Cerizy.

-1. LET.
+    _ LET.
 XXXIV.
 To Monſieur De GAILLARD.

-1. LET.
+    _ LET.
 XXXV.
 To the ſame —

-1. LET.
+    _ LET.
 XXXVI.
 To Madam DESLOGES.

-1. LET.
+    _ LET.
 XXXVII.
 To Monſieur de —

-1. LET.
+    _ LET.
 XXXVIII.
 To Monſieur Girard, Officiall of the Church of Angouleſme.

-1. LET.
+    _ LET.
 XXXIX.
 To the ſame: —

-1. LET.
+    _ LET.
 XL.
 To the ſame —

-1. LET.
+    _ LET.
 XLI.
 To the ſame —

-1. LET.
+    _ LET.
 XLII.
 To Madamoiſell de CAMPAGNOLE.

-1. LET.
+    _ LET.
 XLIII.
 To Monſieur the Abbat of Bois-Robert.

-1. LET.
+    _ LET.
 XLIV.
 To the ſame —

-1. LET.
+    _ LET.
 XLV.
 To the ſame.

-1. LET.
+    _ LET.
 XLVI.
 To Monſieur de Savignac.

-1. LET.
+    _ LET.
 XLVII.
 To Monſieur Chapelain.

-1. LET.
+    _ LET.
 XLVIII.
 To the ſame —

-1. LET.
+    _ LET.
 XLIX.
 To the ſame—

-1. LET.
+    _ LET.
 L. To the ſame —

-1. LET.
+    _ LET.
 LI.
 To the ſame—

-1. LET.
+    _ LET.
 LII.
 To the ſame —

-1. LET.
+    _ LET.
 LIII.
 To the ſame.

-1. LET.
+    _ LET.
 LIV.
 To the ſame —

-1. LET.
+    _ LET.
 LV.
 To the ſame—

-1. LET.
+    _ LET.
 LVI.
 To the ſame—

-1. LET.
+    _ LET.
 LVII.
 To Monſieur de Sithon.

-1. LET.
+    _ LET.
 LVIII.
 To Monſieur GERARD Secretary to my Lord the Duke of Eſpernon.

-1. LET.
+    _ LET.
 LIX.
 To the ſame—

-1. LET.
+    _ LET.
 LX.
 To Monſieur De la Mothe Le Vayer.

-1. LET.
+    _ LET.
 LXI.
 To Monſieur de —

 #####Back#####

-A collection of some modern epistles of Monsieur de Balzac.
-Carefully translated out of French.
-Bein **Types of content**
+1. A TABLE OF THE LETters (as they lye in order) which are contained in this Volume.

+**Types of content**

   * There are 24 **verse** lines!